The Viable System Model - Stafford Beer

 The third system,

-, represents all of the structures that are put in place by senior leadership to dictate rules, rights, resources and responsibilities within System 1, and also to provide an interface for interaction with Systems 4 and 5.
+Control, represents all of the structures that are put in place by senior leadership to dictate rules, rights, resources and responsibilities within System 1, and also to provide an interface for interaction with Systems 4 and 5.
 This system represents the broad view of all the operations active within the first system.
 In simple terms, it is the everyday control of the organisation which is exerted by senior leaders.
 There is little variety within the activities which occur within the third system.

 - System 4 - Intelligence - is responsible for looking externally from the organisation or overall system, at the environment in which it operates, and establishing which factors may impact operations, and how it needs to adapt in order to remain viable and sustainable.
 There are also channels leading each way between System 4 and System 3, as any necessary changes must be implemented through flow down towards the Control systems, but also System 3 must provide information regarding the organisation in its current form.
 This allows System 4 to formulate a clear model containing both the organisation and the environment, which forms the basis of adaptive strategies.